anthonysylvanreview/anthonysylvanreview.github.io/01-timeline.md

 # Timeline

 The following is a start to finish timeline of the project.
 Some of the dates are approximate, as the dates are reconstructed from email.
-I've linked to appropriate issues from the timeline below (TODO).

 | Date&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Notes |